Brightline High-Speed Rail System Could Make A Stop At Walt Disney World

 There are many ways for guests to find their way to Central Florida and have a magical vacation at Walt Disney World, but there may soon be another.
-It is quite possible that sometime within the next three years, a high-speed rail train will begin transporting passengers and the parks and resorts of WDW may end up being a stop on the route.
+It is quite possible that sometime within the next three years, a high-speed rail will begin transporting passengers and the parks, and resorts of WDW may end up being a stop on the route.

 According to a report from WFTV, the Brightline trains, which will soon become Virgin Trains USA, are planning a stop at Walt Disney World.
 Preliminary prospects were included in the public offerings filed within the last week, and this could be a game-changer for the theme park giant.